Azure Artificial Intelligence Services

 So in short, if you need something specialized for IoT and don’t have to be super tight on budget, IoT Hub is the way to go.
 If you need a more generalized event handling system that is extremely robust and competitively priced, go with Event Hubs.
 If what you really need is messaging with transactions and durability, go with Service Bus.

 So that should about cover it all.
-Hopefully now you have a clear sense of which service is best for a variety of situations.
-This will help both for those taking the 70-535 exam and for technology professions trying to design a solution using Azure.
+Hopefully, now you have a clear sense of which service is best for a variety of situations.
+This will help for technology professionals trying to design a solution using Azure.
 From here we will move on to section 3 and get into the magical world of messaging.
 See you there.

 Jonathan Bethune is a senior technical consultant working with several companies including TopTal, BCG, and Instaclustr.
 He is an experienced devops specialist, data engineer, and software developer.
 Jonathan has spent years mastering the art of system automation with a variety of different cloud providers and tools.
 Before he became an engineer, Jonathan was a musician and teacher in New York City.
 Jonathan is based in Tokyo where he continues to work in technology and write for various publications in his free time.